h4sh5/humandns/README.md

 Imagine a world where every single person and business have a `/64` IPv6 block (that's the mininum assignment!).
 That's 18 Billion Billion addresses!
 Even if you give them a `/96`, that's 4 Billion addresses, the size of the IPv4 internet in its entirety.

 With that many number of addresses, there's enough for everyone; but IPv6 addresses are very long, and impossible to send to someone via a human readable format unless you buy a domain.
-Forget about domains; those should be free!
+Forget about buying domains; those should be free!

 This is where humandns comes in - it works by hashing the IP address the request comes from using [humanhash](https://github.com/wolfeidau/humanhash), which gives each IP a unique hash.
 You just get what you're given, the hashing algorithm ensures (mostly) that the same IP gets the same name.
 Just proof you own the IP address by sending a HTTP request from it.